 - Maintain an active, unrestricted Washington State RN license throughout the program of study.
 (GEPN-entry students must acquire active, unrestricted Washington State RN licensure before beginning the DNP portion of the program.)

 - Supervisory committee approval of the DNP Program of Study.
 The Program of Study must meet the School of Nursing DNP program requirement of a minimum of 90 credits distributed in the areas of Advanced Practice, Leadership, and Practice Inquiry and enable the student to meet the SoN DNP Program Goals.
 Students with a prior, approved Master’s degree may waive 30 credits.
-The Program of Study must include the Tripartite Immersion Practicum Clinical and the Capstone Project as part of a 1,000 clinical hour minimum.
+The Program of Study must include the Tripartite Immersion Practicum Clinical (for DNP 1.0 students who began their programs of study prior to Autumn 2013 only) and the Capstone Project as part of a 1,000 clinical hour minimum

 - Supervisory committee approval of both written and oral presentation of the Capstone Project Proposal.